 Appointed: 28 July 2018

-Gaia is Head of National Data Strategy at the Department for Digital, Culture, Media and Sport, responsible for delivering a National Data Strategy that will unlock the power of data in the UK economy and government, while building public confidence in its use.
+Gaia works as Head of Engagement Modernisation and Reform at the Cabinet Office and has previously acted as Head of National Data Strategy at the Department for Digital, Culture, Media and Sport, where she was responsible for delivering a national data strategy aiming to unlock the power of data in the UK economy and government, while building public confidence in its use.

 Appointed: 1 February 2019

-Before Addaction, Laura was Chief Digital Officer at Citizens Advice.
-Over four years she led policy, news, communications and digital to strengthen the charity's impact and redesign and improve services.
-Previously, Laura led research and programmes supporting innovation in public services and civil society at Nesta, the UK's innovation foundation, and at the RSA.
+Previously, Laura led research and programmes supporting innovation in public services and civil society at Nesta and at the RSA.
 She started her career in research with the think tank Demos.

 Appointed: 5 September 2020